rebcabin/tangledown/README.md

 </noweb>
 <!-- #endraw -->

 We'll implement all the noweb blocks, like `accumulate_contents` and `eatBlockTag`, later.
-You can read about them, or not, after you've gotten the big picture.
+You can read about them, or not, after you've gotten more of the big picture.

 ## DEBUGGING AND REFACTORING